October 19, 2019

 Music Director of the Toledo Symphony (USA), conductor Alain Trudel has been praised for his “immense talent as conductor, musician and performer” (La Presse).
 He is also Music Director of l’Orchestre Symphonique de Laval, Principal Youth and Family Conductor of the National Arts Centre Orchestra and Principal Guest conductor of the Ottawa Symphony Orchestra.
 Trudel was also the CBC Radio Orchestra conductor, taking the orchestra to new heights of artistic quality, as well as public and critical acclaim.

+A leading pioneer of concerto projects joining multiple orchestras as a model for commissioning new music in the 21st century, Mr. Biegel created the first largest consortium of orchestras in 1998 for Ellen Taaffe Zwilich's 'Millennium Fantasy' premiered with the Cincinnati Symphony Orchestra in 2000, followed by concerto projects featuring composers Charles Strouse, Lowell Libermann, William Bolcom, Richard Danielpour, Jake Runestad, Lucas Richman, and Kenneth Fuchs.
+An avid composer, Mr. Biegel's choral music is published by the Hal Leonard Corporation, Carl Fischer, Porfiri & Horvath and The LeDor Group.
 Leonard Bernstein said of pianist Jeffrey Biegel: "He played fantastic Liszt.
 He is a splendid musician and a brilliant performer."
-These comments launched Mr. Biegel's 1986 New York recital debut, as the recipient of the coveted Juilliard William Petschek Piano Debut Award in Lincoln Center for the Performing Arts' Alice Tully Hall.
-He studied at The Juilliard School with Adele Marcus, herself a pupil of Josef Lhevinne and Artur Schnabel.
-Mr. Biegel is currently on the piano faculty at the Brooklyn Conservatory of Music at Brooklyn College, a City University of New York (CUNY).
+These comments launched Mr. Biegel's 1986 New York recital debut, as the third recipient of the Juilliard William Petschek Piano Debut Award in Lincoln Center's Alice Tully Hall.
+He studied at The Juilliard School with Adele Marcus, herself a pupil of Josef Lhevinne and Artur Schnabel, and is currently on faculty at the Conservatory of Music at Brooklyn College, a City University of New York (CUNY).

 Listen ahead to Night on Bald Mountain!

-Check out this video of the Russian Philharmonic perform The Sorcerer's Apprentice.
+Check out this video of the Russian Philharmonic performing The Sorcerer's Apprentice.

 This concert series is sponsored by